mattttis/Carrot/Pods/BarcodeScanner/README.md

 ```ruby
 pod 'BarcodeScanner'
 ```

+Don't forget to set a `Privacy - Camera Usage Description` in your Info.plist file, else the app will crash with a SIGBART.

 In order to quickly try the demo project of a **BarcodeScanner** just run `pod try BarcodeScanner` in your terminal.